ArmBraker/Blog/content/posts/HHC24/HardwareHacking_101.md

   - The card NO. which need to be modified (42).
   - Needed access level: **FULL (1)**

-- **Hint:** We got hint from previos challange that we need to use HMAC to sign the card signature:
+- **Hint:** We got hint from previous challenge that we need to use HMAC to sign the card signature:

   - In cyberchef I used following recipe: <https://gchq.github.io/CyberChef/#recipe=HMAC(%7B'option':'UTF8','string':'9ed1515819dec61fd361d5fdabb57f41ecce1a5fe1fe263b98c0d6943b9b232e'%7D,'SHA256')&input=MWMwNjAxOGI2LTVlODAtNDM5NS1hYjcxLWFlNTEyNDU2MDE4OQ>